rfslib/StoryRoom/README.md

 # StoryRoom

-This repository contains the code for the Story Room at the Riverton FamilySearch Library.
+This repository contains the code for an FSC Story Room.

 Note: the file simpleobsws.py needs to be manually added, since a pip install gets a newer version that uses different class names.
 It can be found at: https://github.com/IRLToolkit/simpleobsws/tree/simpleobsws-4.x